 1. Choose a degree program

 Most medical assisting positions will require either a diploma (DMAS) or an associate degree in medical assisting services (ASMAS).
 An ASMAS will help you develop the basic skills and knowledge you need to be successful as a medical assistant and will also give you the opportunity to advance your education with a bachelor’s degree if you choose to do so.
-Herzing’s online ASMAS program can be completed in as little as 16 months and provides a clear pathway for upward mobility, allowing students to apply their ASMAS credits toward bachelor’s degrees in healthcare management or health information management.
+Herzing’s online ASMAS program can be completed in as little as 16 months and provides a clear pathway for upward mobility, allowing students to apply their ASMAS credits towards a bachelor’s degrees in online healthcare management bachelor degree program or health information management program.

 2. Get certified

 After you have completed a degree or diploma program, you should consider sitting for the Registered Medical Assistant (RMA) and Certified Clinical Medical Assistant (CCMA) exams.
 While not all states require medical assistants to be certified, having these certifications can serve as an important differentiator that will set you apart from other job candidates.
 Graduates of both ASMAS and DMAS programs can sit for these exams.